Automatic detection of CMEs using synthetically-trained Mask R-CNN: Data and Methods

 \subsection{Synthetic CME dataset}

-Each element of the dataset used for training the DNN is composed of a synthetic coronagraphic image and its corresponding occulter and CME outer shell binary segmentation masks.
+Each element of the dataset used for training the DNN is composed of a synthetic coronagraphic image and its corresponding occulter and CME outer shell binary segmentation masks. \textbf{This synthetic image represents a single running difference snapshot of a CME event, i.e. we produce only two time instants per event}.
 The procedure used to obtain each element is outlined in Fig.~\ref{fig:syn_data} and detailed below: \begin{enumerate} \item \textit{Selection of background coronal image:} We manually select running-difference coronagraphic images that do not contain CMEs to use as background to our synthetic CMEs.
 In the first step, one background image ($I_{back}$) is randomly selected from the backgrounds pool.
-Our backgrounds pool has 213 images: $45$, $39$ and $129$ from LASCO C2, COR2-A and COR2-B, respectively, covering the minimum and rising phase of solar cycle 24 from the year 2007 to 2011.
+Our backgrounds pool has 213 images: $45$, $39$ and $129$ from LASCO C2, COR2-A, and COR2-B, respectively, covering the minimum and rising phase of solar cycle 24 from the year 2007 to 2011.
 The standard Level 1 processing, made available in the SolarSoft library\footnote{\url{https://www.lmsal.com/solarsoft/}} by the respective instrument teams, is applied to the observations from the three coronagraphs.
-Subsequently, images are saved as binned, running-differences, with a size of $512\times512\,\text{px}^2$. \item \textit{Selection of GCS parameters:} We defined the following subspace of the GCS parameters based on CME statistical properties \citep[see e.g.,][]{Cremades-Bothmer2004, vourlidas2017, Kay-etal2023}:
+Subsequently, images are saved as binned, running-differences, with a size of $512\times512\,\text{pixel}^2$. \item \textit{Selection of GCS parameters:} We defined the following subspace of the GCS parameters based on CME statistical properties \citep[see e.g.,][]{Cremades-Bothmer2004, vourlidas2017, Kay-etal2023}:

 This subspace is uniformly sampled using the Latin Hypercube method \citep{mcKay1979}, i.e., dividing the ranges in $\mathbf{P}$ by the desired size of the training dataset.
 Then, a point:

 is obtained by selecting a uniform random value from each GCS parameter in $\mathbf{P}$.
 From $\mathbf{p_{e1}}$, we derive three more sets of parameters to obtain two pairs, namely $\mathbf{p_{e0}, p_{e1}}$ and $\mathbf{p_{c0}, p_{c1}}$.
 Each pair is used to produce the differential image of the CME envelope and its core, respectively.
 The first pair models the outer envelope with parameters $\mathbf{p_{e1}}$ and a smaller envelope corresponding to a previous time with the parameters: